AkuraDiary/AkuraDIary/README.md

 I'm a `student at Telkom Malang Vocational High School`, I don’t smoke.
 I mainly interested in Android app development with Kotlin, or desktop app development with Python, illustrations and graphic design.

+And also kinda interested in some cybersecurity stuffs

 ```
 - 🔭 I’m currently learning and need help in Desktop App Development using Visual Studio and C# 👷‍♂️
 - 🔭 I'm also looking for help to setting up Microsoft MySQL server and creating API from it, feel free to dm me 😸